ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 The option that says: **Configure CloudFront with DynamoDB as the origin; cache frequently accessed data on the client device using ElastiCache** is incorrect.
 Although CloudFront delivers content faster to your users using edge locations, you still cannot integrate DynamoDB table with CloudFront as these two are incompatible.

 The option that says: **Use AWS SSO and Cognito to authenticate users and have them directly access DynamoDB using single-sign on.
-Manually set the provisioned read and write capacity to a higher RCU and WCU** is incorrect because AWS Single Sign-On (SSO) is a cloud SSO service that just makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
-This will not be of much help on the scalability and performance of the application.
+Manually set the provisioned read and write capacity to a higher RCU and WCU** is incorrect because ==AWS Single Sign-On (SSO) is a cloud SSO service that just makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.== This will not be of much help on the scalability and performance of the application.
 It is costly to manually set the provisioned read and write capacity to a higher RCU and WCU because this capacity will run round the clock and will still be the same even if the incoming traffic is stable and there is no need to scale.

 The option that says: **Since Auto Scaling is enabled by default, the provisioned read and write capacity will adjust automatically.
 Also enable DynamoDB Accelerator (DAX) to improve the performance from milliseconds to microseconds** is incorrect because, by default, Auto Scaling is not enabled in a DynamoDB table which is created using the AWS CLI.

  **References:**

 https://aws.amazon.com/lambda/faqs/